Around Ayckbourn: News

 ◦ Facebook (Farcebook) Update (18/08/25)

-Facebook has – for unexplained reasons – deleted the Alan Ayckbourn page.
+Facebook – for unexplained reasons – deleted the Alan Ayckbourn page.
 As a result, there is no official Ayckbourn page on Facebook nor will there be in the future.
 Any page pertaining to be by or related to Alan Ayckbourn is the usual Facebook garbage page.
-Please ignore them.
+Please ignore them and also anything on X / Twitter.
+There is no official Ayckbourn presence on this discredited platform either.

 ◦ Ayckbourn talks now streaming (2024)